 Keys that are in other formats can be represented as COSE Keys.
-Any party in possession of a key that is represented as a COSE Key can use the COSE Key Thumbprint.
+The only prerequisites are that the COSE_Key representation of the key be defined and the party creating the COSE Key Thumbprint be in possession of the necessary key material.